 The second aspect is to analyze the question from the angle of a person who practices rhythmic thinking exercises.
 Rhythm introduces an element of structure in thought and gives it a superior hierarchical organization, and here the answer is different.

-Thought is like chaotic masses of air: it uses a great deal of energy to produce a small effect.
-For example, wind does not pass through walls.
-But if you induce a vibration or rhythm in the air it produces a sound which can easily pass through a wall.
+The thinking is like chaotic masses of air: it uses a great deal of energy to produce a small effect.
+For example, the wind does not pass through walls.
+But if you induce a vibration or rhythm in the air it produces a sound that can easily pass through a wall.
 The difference is due to the rhythm of the energy.
-In a similar way, when air masses are led into a rhythmic spiral movement, they acquire a formidable amount of power and can destroy entire cities: they become tornadoes and typhoons
+Similarly, when air masses are led into a rhythmic spiral movement, they acquire a formidable amount of power and can destroy entire cities: they become tornadoes and typhoons

 Thought follows the same process.
-When it is rhythmic, it acquires an exceptional power which creates an energy, elevating human capacities to a higher level.
-Rhythmic thought produces the development of ideas, creativity and intuition.
+When it is rhythmic, it acquires an exceptional power that creates energy, elevating human capacities to a higher level.
+The rhythmed thinking produces the development of ideas, creativity, and intuition.
 Then, if it is given a spiral movement, its power becomes such that it triggers inner phenomena of great richness and depth.

-Rhythmic thoughts, when projected on another person, will amplify that person’s ownthoughts according to his or her capacity to receive.
+Rhythmed thoughts, when projected on another person, will amplify that person’s own thoughts according to his or her capacity to receive.
 The transmitter and the receiver need to be as close together as possible because the quality of the result is in proportion to the distance separating them.